BADiff: Bandwidth Adaptive Diffusion Model: BADiff

+During training we randomly draw \(H_{\text{target}}\!\sim\!\mathcal{U}(H_{\min},H_{\max})\) to expose the network to a broad range of bandwidth budgets, allowing it to generalize to unseen conditions.
 At test time a user-specified bitrate is converted to an entropy budget \(H_{\text{target}}\).
 Conditioned on this value, BADiff starts from a Gaussian latent and runs the reverse process.
 After each step the policy network \(f_\phi(\mathbf{x}_t,t,H_{\text{target}})\) outputs a stop-probability; sampling terminates as soon as the probability exceeds a threshold $\tau_{\text{th}}$ (0.5 by default).

 Algorithm\,\ref{alg:training} summarises the \emph{entropy-conditioned training loop} for BADiff.
 Each iteration first draws a clean image $\mathbf{x}_0$ and a random entropy budget $H_{\text{target}}$, corrupts the image to timestep~$t$, and lets the UNet predict the noise $\hat{\boldsymbol{\epsilon}}_\theta$ as well as a reconstruction $\hat{\mathbf{x}}_{0}$.
 The total loss combines the usual denoising objective with an entropy penalty that encourages the reconstruction to respect the bandwidth constraint.
 During inference (Algorithm\,\ref{alg:sampling}) we start from pure Gaussian noise and iteratively apply the reverse update conditioned on the same entropy target.
 A lightweight policy network $f_\phi$ monitors the latent at every step and terminates sampling as soon as the estimated entropy meets the budget, thereby saving computation while preserving perceptual quality.